Malacath-92/Proxy-PDF-Maker/README.md

 The right panel contains all the options for printing.
 Those that are self-explanatory (i.e. PDF Filename, Paper Size, Orientation) are skipped here.
 Also note that all options that affect the generated pdf will be reflected in the print preview, so keep that open while changing the settings to get an idea of what you are doing.

 > [!NOTE]
+> Most options can be right-clicked to set their current value as the default or reset their current value to defaults.
+These defaults are used when creating a new project or when running the CLI without an input project.

+> [!NOTE]
 > Some options are hidden by default and are only visible when enabling `Advanced Mode`, all such options are marked.

 ### Print Options